boutproject/BOUT-dev/manual/sphinx/users.rst

 term.

 In brackets are the code used to specify the method in BOUT.inp.
-A list of available methods is given in section [sec:diffmethod] on page .
+A list of available methods is given in :ref:`sec-diffmethod`.

 .. code-block:: bash